aribhatt91/LikeBox/README.md

 ## What's planned?

 - Mock data currently used to be replaced with a Node.js API that is under construction
-- Integrate push notifications using Firebase
+- Turn this into a Progressive Web App - implement push notification, app shell, geolocation etc.
 - Explore possibility of Facebook/Google log in.

 ## External libraries used: